SOLVE-IT-DF/solve-it-examples/forensic_workflow_example_forensic_imaging/README.md

 For this example we can take the process required to acquire data from a hard disk.

-Referred to broadly as 'disk imaging', when mapped as a *process* against SOLVE-IT technqiues, there are several techqniues that are used.
+Referred to broadly as 'disk imaging', when mapped as a *process* against SOLVE-IT techniques, there are several that are used.
+For example:

 * T1012: Hardware write blocker[^1]
 * T1002: Disk imaging